peterschwarz/clj-firmata/README.md

     (is (= 1000 (:value event)))
 ```

-Like `on-digital-event`, there is an `on-analog-event` which will provide the events to a particular analog pin.
+Like `digital-event-chan`, there is an `analog-event-chan` which will provide the events to a particular analog pin.

+### Exceptions and Error handling

+Any exceptions that occur while reading or writing to the board will be passed forwarded along the event channel.

 ### Close the connection to a Board